martin1207/modeling-mmv-severity/README.md

 **"Modeling the injury severity of riders and pedestrians in micro-mobility vehicle crashes"**
 by Martin De Jaeghere and Silvia Varotto, 2025.

-It enables to retrieve the results presented in the paper,load the models,  update with newly released data, test other model configurations.
+The repository allows you to reproduce the results of the study, adapt the analysis to other vehicles or cities, integrate newly released crash data, and refine model configurations.
-This code can easily be adapted to other cities, vehicles, years.

 ---

 ## How to use the code